Select recipient organisms to include in the search.

 transfer candidates are adjacent or distant from each other, or located

 on the same chromosome, scaffold, or plasmid.
-To facilitate cross-referencing

 DNA composition statistics include percent GC for each individual protein coding